Young people show up in droves to defend Poland's courts

 He stood amongst the protests in front of the presidential palace, making a recording to post on Facebook.

 "I want my friends to join me.
 We can watch TV series another day," he said, adding he had never been particularly interested in politics.
-He wasn't happy with the situation under the previous governments either, and planned to move abroad.
+He wasn't happy with the situation under the previous governments either and planned to move abroad.

 "But now, I think that instead of dreaming of France and Canada, I should make Poland the country I want to live in."